What one thing could you start doing, that would make a difference to your team?

 What difference can it make for you, if you start appreciating people?

-As a leader, building appreciation into your interactions can help create an atmosphere of psychological safety for the team.
-When people have a sense of safety, they are more likely to admit to mistakes and more inclined to admit and learn from failure.
+Building appreciation into your interactions will help create an atmosphere of psychological safety for others.
+When people have a sense of safety, they are more likely to admit to mistakes and more inclined to learn from failure.
 When they feel free from judgement, they are more likely to take risks, which can build a culture of innovation.

 What is it that causes people to dread performance conversations?